 One of the most typical international marketing mistakes is when people fail to do enough market research.
-It is essential to understand the target market and their needs and wants.
+It is key to understand the target market and their needs and wants.
 Without this knowledge, it won’t be easy to create a compelling and impactful marketing strategy that resonates with your audience.

 Failing to localise content

-An example of this can be using concepts, language, images, and humour that may not be well received or culturally appropriate.
+An example of this can be using concepts, language, images and humour that may not be well received or culturally appropriate.

-Content that is not considerate to the target market is wasteful, ineffective, and can also be offensive.
+Content that is not considerate to the target market is wasteful, ineffective and can also be offensive.
 This lack of cultural propriety can do lasting damage to the business’s reputation.

-Not using the proper channels
+Not using the proper international channels

-When marketing internationally, it is crucial to use robust channels to reach your desired target market; this may include using local print and online media and social media platforms that are popular in that country.
+When marketing internationally, it is crucial to use robust channels to reach your desired target market.
+This may include using local print and online media and social media platforms that are popular in that country.